Walnut Creek Baptist Church

-The Walnut Creek Baptist Church is a historic church located at the end of Walnut Creek Church Road, about 1.64 mile northwest of Simsboro.
+The Walnut Creek Baptist Church is a historic church located at the end of Walnut Creek Church Road, about 1.64 mile northwest of Simsboro, Louisiana, United States.

 Built circa 1870, this well preserved country church is a four bay raised wooden structure.
 The cemetery, which is a contributing property to the historic church, was in use since the 1860s.

 The church was added to the National Register of Historic Places on October 4, 1984.